mingolino/FlightFinder/README.md

 ## ❓ Why Use FlightFinder Over a Traditional Comparator?

-Google Flights aggregates offers from travel agencies and airlines directly.

 When booking via traditional methods:
 - Escales (layovers) are arranged by airlines, who ensure your full connection
 - This adds to cost (baggage handling, interline agents, etc.)